 - Freelancers now make up 35% of the US workforce.

-If you haven’t decided to take the plunge to become a freelancer just yet, we’ve compiled here a list with the best possible reasons to go freelance.
+If you haven’t decided to take the plunge to become a freelancer just yet, we’ve compiled here a list of the best possible reasons to go freelance.
 If you already have freelancer jobs, perhaps these proven benefits will encourage you to stay on track.

 Highest Paying Freelance Jobs For Earning A Steady Income